Suplex: Exploder suplex

 Also known as T-bone suplex.
-The attacker stands facing his opponent and positions himself under one of the opponent's arms and wraps his arm around the opponent's neck and back (this position is similar to that of a side slam) and then grabs the leg of the opponent and tosses him backwards, over the attacker's head.
-Several other variations exist, such as the wrist-clutch exploder suplex, innovated by Jun Akiyama who called it the Exploder '98, and the bridging exploder suplex (also called Blizzard Suplex).
+The attacker stands facing their opponent and positions himself under one of the opponent's arms and wraps their arm around the opponent's neck and back (this position is similar to that of a side slam) and then grabs the leg of the opponent and tosses him backwards, over the attacker's head.
+Several other variations exist, such as an inverted variant, commonly used by Shinsuke Nakamura, the wrist-clutch exploder suplex, innovated by Jun Akiyama who called it the Exploder '98, and the bridging exploder suplex invented by Takashi Iizuka (also called Blizzard Suplex).
 The move is used by Taz and Becky Lynch as the Bexploder.

 Head-and-arm suplex

-Also called a gargoyle suplex, the move is a variation of the traditional overhead belly-to-belly suplex in which the wrestler, standing face-to-face with his opponent, clutches his hands together having firmly encircled the opponent's head and one arm.
+Also called a gargoyle suplex, the move is a variation of the traditional overhead belly-to-belly suplex in which the wrestler, standing face-to-face with their opponent, clutches their hands together having firmly encircled the opponent's head and one arm.
 This grip, as opposed to the waistlock of a normal belly-to-belly, is then used to hoist the opponent in the overhead arching throw.

 Northern Lights suplex

 Invented by Hiroshi Hase.
-The attacking wrestler puts his head under the arm of the opponent, wraps his arms around the waist of the opponent and flips him/her backwards.
+The attacking wrestler puts their head under the arm of the opponent, wraps their arms around the waist of the opponent and flips them backwards.
 This suplex can either be released or bridged into a pin.
 The wrestler can also float over into another Northern Lights suplex.